Image

 beech 1900c

-The only aircraft remotely similar to the Embraer Brasilia is the Beech 1900.
-This is significantly smaller though, has six cockpit windows, oval cabin windows and a single nose wheel, to name a few notable differences.
+The only aircraft remotely similar to the Embraer Brasilia is the Beech 1900, because it also has low wings and a T-tail.
+It is significantly smaller than the EMB120 though, has six cockpit windows, oval cabin windows and a single nose wheel, to name a few notable differences.
 So a mix-up is hardly imaginable.